 The SoundPEATS TrueFree are very portable truly wireless in-ears.
 The very small earbuds can easily fit in small pockets or a bag and are easy to keep on you at all times.
 Also, they come with a small case that can also easily fit inside pockets.

-The SoundPEATS True Wireless come with an average case that acts as a charging station for the headphones.
-Unfortunately, the case is made out of lightweight plastic that feels cheap, and there is no lid on the case, meaning the buds are exposed to dust, water, and scratches.
+The SoundPeats True Wireless come with an average case that acts as a charging station for the headphones.
+Unfortunately, the case is made out of lightweight plastic that feels cheap and there's no lid on the case, meaning the buds are exposed to dust, water, and scratches.
 The case holds the headphones thanks to a magnetic force, but a small impact can make them pop out, which can damage them.
-There is a more expensive variant of these headphones that come with a better case with a lid that protects the headphones.
-However, the headphones on this model variance are called the Q32 but they seem to be the same earbuds as the TrueFree.

 The TrueFree’s bass is good.
 Their LFE (low-frequency extension) is at 10Hz, and low-bass is overemphasized by about 5dB.
 This indicates a deep and extended bass with quite a bit of excess thump and rumble.
 Mid-bass and high-bass are relatively flat and even, but over our target by at least 2dB.
-Overall, their bass is quite heavy and thumpy, without being too boomy, and they may please fans of bass-heavy genres like EDM and Hip-Hop due to their excess thump.
+Overall, their bass is quite heavy and thumpy, without being too boomy, and they may please fans of bass-heavy genres like EDM and hip-hop due to their excess thump.